-Whilst there is some discussion around the difficulty of measuring impact, the general sentiment is that robust data strategies are key to meeting the growing demand for impact and ESG reporting, a topic we discussed in a recent podcast - Click here to listen now.
+Whilst there is some discussion around the difficulty of measuring impact, the general sentiment is that robust data strategies are key to meeting the growing demand for impact and ESG reporting.

 Impact measurement methodology should also be made clear in fund documents, whilst also recognising that there should be evolving 'language' over time between funds, due to regulatory and investor pressures, to ensure comparison and benchmarking across funds can be completed.
 Currently, this comparison cannot be completed in a consistent way.